What Side of the House Do You Plant Hydrangeas?

 Propagation from Cutting

 Cutting is the most common and effective method of propagating hydrangeas.
-Here is the step to propagate hydrangeas from cutting.
+Here are the steps to propagate hydrangeas from cuttings.

 - Choose a healthy hydrangea plant with no signs of disease or pests.